dev-null-and-associates/cuddly-rotary-phone/CodeReview.md

 **Aiden Barger:** This assignment showed the importance of using automated tools with manual analysis.
 Scanners can quickly find potential issues, but they might necessitate diving deeo into context with manual review.
 I also learned how necessary it is to map findings back to very specific CWEs.

+**Aaron Buesing:** We use a SAST tool for work to scan all of our code before deploying to production, so I was familiar with using the results from the scans to help improve code security posture.
+As this was a programming language we don't use at work, looking at all the tools (or lack of tools) was a surprise to me.

 ### What did you find most useful?

 **Jmcshannon:** I enjoyed the gosec plugin and I thought it was extremely useful and easy to use once I figured out how to only look at those results.